Ontario’s housing priority

 If you are an Indigenous person living off-reserve, you may also wish to contact one of the Indigenous program administrators:

-Service managers may be able to help survivors of domestic violence and human trafficking find immediate housing in their community.
+If you are a survivor of abuse or trafficking, your local service manager may be able to help you find housing in your community.
 Survivors may be able to receive:

-• priority placement for a social housing unit
+• priority placement in a rent-geared-to-income social housing unit (if eligible for both rent-geared-to-income assistance and the Special Priority Policy)

-• a direct, monthly benefit to help pay their rent (if eligible for the Canada-Ontario Housing Benefit program)
+• a direct, monthly benefit to help pay your rent (if eligible for the Canada-Ontario Housing Benefit program)

 • other local or municipal portable housing benefits